xoryouyou/bsi-technical-guidelines-markdown/README.md

 * `download_pdfs.py` will download them into the `/pdf` folder.
 * `convert.sh` was used to loop over all PDFs and convert them using Marker and Ollama.

-## List of all IT-Grundschutz documents contained as of `10.04.2025`
+## List of all IT-Grundschutz documents contained as of `10 April 2025`
 * APP.1.1 Office-Produkte.pdf.clean.pdf
 * APP.1.2 Webbrowser.pdf.clean.pdf
 * APP.1.4 Mobile Anwendungen (Apps).pdf.clean.pdf